UModeler/UModeler.Sphinx.Doc/pushpulltools.rst

 Properties
 ---------------
+Select Only Visible
+ If on, Selects only visible vertices/edges/polygons from a camera.
+Occluded elements from other polygons will not be selected.
+This is available only when the game object has MeshCollider component.

 Distance
  How long the selected polygons are extruded

 Pushpull Type
- * ``Individual`` : The selected polygons are extruded in each direction of the polygons.
+ * ``Individual Polygon`` : The selected polygons are extruded in each normal direction of the polygons.
+ * ``Vertex Normal`` : The selected polygons are extruded in each normal direction of the vertices.
  * ``Average Normal`` : The selected polygons are extruded in the average direction of them.
  * ``X`` : The selected polygons are extruded in X-axis direction.
  * ``Y`` : The selected polygons are extruded in Y-axis direction.